Image: NASA/JPL/University of Arizona

 Great, I thought.
 Shitface.
 Some other kid snickered.
-I ate my sandwich slowly so that I wouldn't have to look up.
-When I was done, I considered the banana but decided that the brown spot was too big.
+I ate my sandwich slowly so I wouldn't have to look up.
+When I was done, I considered the banana but decided the brown spot was too big.

 "You gonna eat that?" the kid who called me shitface asked.

 "Have at it," I said, pushing it towards him.